aleczaitz/startup/notes.md

 After this step, I feel like I understand React a lot better and am more confident in how my project works.

 ## React Part 2: Reactivity

+- It took me a while to figure out that when you're passing a state setter or something else down to a function you need put it in brackets.